mpaperno/LGKeys-TouchPortal-Plugin/README.md

 * `<Device> <Button> Press State` - These are sent only if the `Report Button Presses` setting described previously is enabled (and LGS scripting integration is used).
 These states represent when a particular `<Button>` on `<Device>` is pressed or released.
 When pressed, the state value is "1", and when released (or not pressed) the value is "0".
-These states can be used to trigger any other actions in TouchPortal using the built-in "When plug-in state changes" Event.
+These states can be used to trigger any other actions in _Touch Portal_ using the built-in "When plug-in state changes" Event.